 The Cooperative was started in 1998 by approximately 100 families from five neighbouring Cakchiquel Maya communities.
 The cooperative’s land comprises 300 hectares that stretch from the Madre Vieja river valley at about 1600 metres, to a mountain plateau at just over 2000 metres.

-Vegetables for market and domestic consumption are grown in the river valley, while the slopes are planted with coffee grown under a canopy of bananas, avocados and larger shade trees.
+Vegetables for market and domestic consumption are grown in the river valley, where irrigation is easily accessible, while the slopes are planted with coffee grown under a canopy of bananas, avocados and larger shade trees.
 Access to the cooperative is via a precarious mountain trail 1 hour’s hike from the village of Chitilul – itself an hour’s hike from the nearest road.

 The people of Chitilul consider the former owners of El Paraíso to be among the few “good” plantation owners in the region in that they usually paid the legal minimum wage.
 And when the army came to massacre the villagers in 1982, the owners of El Paraíso provided them with refuge on the plantation.